josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 ## PhoneCat Upgrade Tutorial

-In this section, you'll learn to prepare and upgrade an application with `ngUpgrade`.
+In this section, you will learn to prepare and upgrade an application with `ngUpgrade`.
 The example application is [Angular PhoneCat][GithubAngularAngularPhonecat] from [the original AngularJS tutorial][AngularjsDocsTutorial], which is where many of us began our Angular adventures.
-Now you'll see how to bring that application to the brave new world of Angular.
+Now you will see how to bring that application to the brave new world of Angular.

-During the process you'll learn how to apply the steps outlined in the [preparation guide][AioGuideUpgradePreparation].
+During the process you will learn how to apply the steps outlined in the [preparation guide][AioGuideUpgradePreparation].
-You'll align the application with Angular and also start writing in TypeScript.
+You will align the application with Angular and also start writing in TypeScript.

 This tutorial is based on the 1.5.x version of the `angular-phonecat` tutorial, which is preserved in the [1.5-snapshot][GithubAngularAngularPhonecatCommits15Snapshot] branch of the repository.
 To follow along, clone the [angular-phonecat][GithubAngularAngularPhonecat] repository, check out the `1.5-snapshot` branch and apply the steps as you go.